-The competition amongst businesses for the attention of shoppers is fierce this holiday season, with industry giants such as Amazon dominating the market and making it hard for startups and small businesses to stand out.
+The competition among businesses for the attention of shoppers is fierce this holiday season, with industry giants such as Amazon dominating the market and making it hard for startups and small businesses to stand out.

-While traffic to the top 100 shopping sites increased by 137 percent on Black Friday in 2019, figures are expected to soar in 2020 as shoppers are forced online during lockdown.
-This means startups must be prepared to catch customer interest quickly and have the correct tools in place to ensure they convert to a sale.
+Startups must be prepared to catch customer interest quickly and have the correct tools in place to ensure they convert to a sale.

 To help entrepreneurs make the most of this Black Friday traffic and ensure they are converting users to a sale, let’s take a look at the following five tips for e-commerce businesses to capitalize on the day.